 Opening one of the below savings accounts should only ever be done when considering the benefits and drawbacks of each alongside your circumstances.
 So be aware of your needs, circumstances, and investment objectives to ensure that if you open one of these accounts, it helps you work towards your aim.

-As of September 2021, Santander’s Regular eSaver account offers a fixed interest rate of 0.50% (gross) for 12 months.
-Account holders can transfer a maximum of £200 a month into their account from their Santander current account.
+As of September 2021, Santander's Regular eSaver account offers a fixed interest rate of 0.50% AER for 12 months.
+Existing customers can transfer a maximum of £200 a month into their savings account from their Santander current account.
 It is possible to fund the account from another current account outside of Santander.
 However, Santander reserves the right to change your account into an Everyday Saver at any time should you choose to fund it this way.

-Funds can also be withdrawn from a Regular eSaver back into a Santander current account when needed.
-You can do all that through Santader’s mobile banking app or their website.
+While you can't get a debit card or set up direct debits from a Regular eSaver, funds can be withdrawn into a Santander current account when needed.
+You can do all that through Santander's online banking feature or mobile banking app.
 If you do not make any withdrawals and pay in the maximum amount of £200 a month for 12 months, you should earn £6.50 in interest, depending on the standing order date.

 If you have stopped working or are nearing retirement, there are several pros and cons to the Regular eSaver.
 The main advantage is that it is low risk.
 Your funds are all but guaranteed not to lose their value.
 However, they also will not gain much value either.
-And, as you can only invest up to £2,400 a year, your wealth may not grow as required.
+And, as you can only invest up to £2,400 a year with no option to make additional deposits, your wealth may not grow as required.
 That said, the low monthly amount you need to transfer means this product is at least an option for many.
-You may as well earn some interest rather than let funds languish in a current account not doing anything.
+You may as well earn some interest rather than let funds languish in a current account, not doing anything.

-Santander’s eSaver account is similar to its regular eSaver, and you can manage it online or via the Santander app.
-And, while it only offers 0.05% for 12 months like the regular eSaver, you are not limited to how much you have to save each month.
-In fact, you can save anything from £1 to £2million in total in this savings account over the 12-month term.
-An eSaver account also allows you to access your funds instantly and with no penalty charges, which can occur with some savings products.
+Santander's eSaver account is similar to its regular eSaver, with online banking available.
+And, while it only offers 0.05% AER for 12 months like the regular eSaver, you are not limited to how much you have to save each month.
+You can save anything from your minimum £1 opening deposit up to £2million in total in this savings account over the 12-month term.
+An eSaver account also allows easy access to your funds with no penalty charges.

 The pros and cons of this account are common ones characterising many savings accounts while the Bank of England base rate is so low.
 So even though Santander's eSaver is subsequently exceptionally low at 0.05%, it reflects many other savings rates available.
 You may find a higher rate of interest if you shop around, however.

-That said, customers will undoubtedly be attracted to it as such a large or small amount can be saved within this account type.
-It means it is accessible for many different income ranges.
+That said, Santander's eSaver will undoubtedly attract customers to it as such a large or small amount can be saved within this account type.
+It means it is accessible for many different income ranges and first-time savers.
 You should always be able to open this account and save any nest egg you have put aside for the future.
 However, as of September 2021, inflation is higher than for years, far higher than this account's 0.05% interest rate, making it hard to outrun and thus weakening your purchasing power.

 Santander's Everyday Saver could be worth considering if you want to manage your account through a branch or telephone.
 Managing accounts at a branch is slowly but surely becoming less common.
 As a result, those who are not tech-savvy may struggle to find accounts that aren't managed online.

 An Everyday Saver allows you to save up to £2million, which means it can appeal to many different people with various savings amounts.
-If you choose to open a Santander Everyday Saver, you can have instant and flexible access and earn 0.01% a year (gross).
+If you choose to open a Santander Everyday Saver, you can have flexible and instant access and get 0.01% a year AER.

 Fixed Term Bonds